MicrosoftDocs/Hololens/hololens/settings-uri-list.md

 | Windows Update                        | `windowsupdate`<br> `windowsupdate-activehours`  <br> `windowsupdate-history` <br> `windowsupdate-optionalupdates` <br><sup>1</sup>`windowsupdate-options`<br><sup>1</sup>`windowsupdate-restartoptions` |
 | Windows Update - Checks for updates | `windowsupdate-action`          |

-- <sup>1</sup> - For versions prior to Windows Holographic, version 21H1, the following two URIs don't actually take you to the **Advanced options** or **Options** pages; they'll only block or show the main Windows Update page.
+- <sup>1</sup> - For versions prior to Windows Holographic, version 21H1, the following two URIs don't actually take you to the **Advanced options** or **Options** pages; they only block or show the main Windows Update page.
   - windowsupdate-options
   - windowsupdate-restartoptions